 Get the tabs here: Tonight You Belong to Me

-I’ll leave you with one more song you can look up and learn to play.
+Let’s go ahead and add one more happy tune to our basic ukulele songs that are easy to learn!
 If you’ve seen the movie The Jerk with Steve Martin you know this popular ukulele song!

-“Tonight You Belong to Me” was originally recorded by a group called Patience and Prudence, but Steve Martin and Bernadette Peters did an awesome version complete with harmony and coronet on the movie.
+“Tonight You Belong to Me” was initially recorded by a group called Patience and Prudence.
+Still, Steve Martin and Bernadette Peters did a fantastic version complete with harmony and coronet on the movie.
 Once you look up the clip on YouTube and start singing along, whip out your uke and start strumming along with Steve, you won’t help but start smiling, and that bad day will disappear into the past!

-So now you have five songs and a bonus to help you defeat your bad day, and get you started with playing the ukulele in no time!
-If you’re still looking for more songs to play, don’t worry, we have the ultimate list for you right here!
+So now you have five happy ukulele songs and a bonus to help you defeat your lousy day.
+Best of all, they’re all easy and fun to play!
+If you’re still looking for more songs to play, check out this ultimate list of ukulele songs for every occasion.

 Does playing music cheer you up on a bad day?
 Share your favorite songs for blasting bad moods in the comments below!